A-Maged/object-breacher/Readme.md

 # Object Breacher

-The Fastest library to get and set nested values in objects using path
+The Fastest library to get and set nested values in objects using a path

 ## Install: